Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for -uniform networks

-We will apply Proposition~\ref{proposition:unifConstruct4} for some $x$ related to the coprime powers of representatives $\{\sigma'_i\}_{i\in\int{s'}}$, but the following proof does not rely on any distinctive feature of coprime powers, therefore we state it for an arbitrary value $x$.
+We will apply Proposition~\ref{proposition:unifConstruct4} for some $x$ related to the coprime powers of representatives $\{\tau'_i\}_{i\in\int{s'}}$, but the following proof does not rely on any distinctive feature of coprime powers, therefore we state it for an arbitrary value $x$.

-\begin{proof} As in the proof of Proposition~\ref{proposition:DetConstruct4}, since $\psi$ has infinitely many $q$-uniform models admitting $k$-tree-decompositions, we consider a family $(M_i)_{i\in\N}$ of such models and $(D_i)_{i\in\N}$ a sequence of their $k$-tree-decompositions, such that each $D_i$ has at least one path of $\mathcal{N}$-length $i$.
-It holds for all $i\in\N$ that $|M_i|=q^N$ for some $N$, and we furthermore take them so that $x \leq N$.
-Without loss of generality we assume that every $M_i$ has at least $k+1$ vertices, and that all the bags of $D_i$ are of size $k+1$.
+\begin{proof} As in the proof of Proposition~\ref{proposition:DetConstruct4}, since $\psi$ has infinitely many $q$-uniform models, and since there are finitely many types, there must be a type $t_0 \in T_m$ which contains $\psi$ and is realized by infinitely many $q$-uniform graphs of cliquewidth at most $k$.
+Let $\mathcal{C}$ be a clique-decomposition of cliquewidth at most $k$ of height at least $|T_m|+1$, such that $t(\mathcal{C})=t_0$ and $|\mathcal{C}=q^N$ for some $N \in \N$.
+Without loss of generality we assume that $\mathcal{C}$ has at least $q^x$ constant nodes (otherwise, we would just have to consider a bigger $q$-uniform model).